Eagle SepticSeptic Information Guide

 Pump & Open

-We pump the tank before inspecting so we can evaluate baffles, walls, and the outlet clearly — without floating solids obscuring the view.
+The technician pumps the tank before inspecting so they can evaluate baffles, walls, and the outlet clearly — without floating solids obscuring the view.

 3